dxw/tech-team-rfcs/rfc-087-use-libraries-where-possible.md

 ## Next steps

 We could look at automating these checks as part of our build process.
-Licenses could be checked against an approved list, and it may even be possible to automate SourceRank checks against the [Libraries.io API](https://libraries.io/api), though this may be slow.
+Licences could be checked against an approved list, and it may even be possible to automate SourceRank checks against the [Libraries.io API](https://libraries.io/api), though this may be slow.
 There may also be existing CI tools that we could use that